Data Catalog pricing GA

 If you cancel your subscription during the public preview, any metadata registered with Azure Data Catalog will be permanently inaccessible, taking effect immediately.
 The metadata will be retained no longer than 30 days after cancellation.

-A catalog object or “data asset” is the metadata representation in Data Catalog of a real-world data object.
-Examples include: tables, views, files, reports, and so on.
+A catalogue object or “data asset” is the metadata representation of a real-world data object in Data Catalog.
+Examples include: tables, views, files, reports and so on.
 Azure Data Catalog supports a wide variety of data sources.
 A comprehensive list can be found here.

 Estimate your monthly costs for Azure services